Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Framework Definition and Setup

 The VGMU functions as an uncertainty metric, where small values correspond to confident, well-separated predictions (low uncertainty), while large values capture ambiguous or uncertain cases (low separation or high variance).
+The ``variance-gated'' designation refers to the role of ensemble standard deviations $s_1, s_2$ within the SNR-based gate $\gamma$.
+VGMU operates on the ensemble distributions $\mathbf{p}$ or the VGN-transformed distributions $\mathbf{q}$, making it a lightweight, post hoc metric applicable at inference time without retraining.

+\paragraph{Justification for the top-2 restriction.} The restriction to the top-2 classes is motivated by three considerations.
+First, from a decision-theoretic perspective, the practical question in selective prediction and human-in-the-loop systems is whether the model can distinguish its best prediction from the runner-up; disagreement about distant classes is irrelevant to the decision at hand.
+This aligns with the Best-versus-Second-Best framework of~\citet{Joshi:2009a}.
+Second, restricting to the top-2 classes yields $O(C)$ complexity compared to $O(M^2C)$ for pairwise divergence measures, enabling the computational speedups demonstrated in our experiments.
+Third, the empirical validation in~\autoref{tab:rank_correlation} shows that on CIFAR-10, VGMU achieves Spearman $\rho > 0.985$ with full-simplex measures, confirming that the top-2 restriction is consistent in ranking uncertainty for moderate class counts.
+On CIFAR-100, the lower correlation with pairwise measures reflects intentional insensitivity to tail-class disagreement.
+A property that we view as desirable for decision-focused uncertainty estimation, where the relevant question is separability of the leading candidates rather than full-simplex characterization.